NuGrid stellar data set I. Stellar yields from H to Bi for stars with metallicities Z = 0.02 and Z = 0.01: Stellar Evolution Calculations

-Generally, the present AGB stellar calculations confirm the main features of AGB models with the present CBM prescription described by \citet{lugaro:03a} and \citet{herwig:03}.
+Generally, the present AGB stellar models confirm the main features of AGB models with the CBM prescription described by \citet{lugaro:03a} and \citet{herwig:03}.
 They are able to reproduce the large C and O abundances observed in H-deficient stars.
-On the other hand, the \isotope[13]{C}-pocket in \setone\ is too small and the \isotope[22]{Ne}+$\alpha$ activation during the TP is too strong.
-At least the former issue can be solved by an alternative parameterization of the CBM mixing at the bottom of the convective envelope where the partial mixing zone of the \isotope[13]{C}-pocket originates.
+It is known that a range of efficient \isotope[13]{C}-pockets is needed to reproduce the different \spr\ observations in AGB stars \citep[e.g.,][]{busso:01,lugaro:03a}.
+One physics mechanism that can explain this scatter might be rotation \citep[][]{herwig:03b,piersanti:13}, which is not considered in the present stellar models.